timscodebase/rpc-login-demo/README.md

 npm run build
 ```

-This demo alows to do the following:
+This demo allows to do the following:

 - Login with a username - redirects to HireMe page
 - Signup with a username and password - redirects to HireMe page